HakaiInstitute/Beaked-Hazelnut-population-genetics/README.md

 A manuscript based on these data is currently in review:

 Armstrong CG, Clemente-Carvalho RBG, Turner NJ, Wickham S, Trant A, Lemay MA.
-Genetic differentiation and pre-colonial Indegenous cultivation of hazelnut (Corylus cornuta) in western North America.
+Genetic differentiation and pre-colonial Indegenous cultivation of hazelnut (_Corylus cornuta_) in western North America.
 In Review.

 ## Resources

 This repository contains the following data files:

-1. Sample_metadata.csv - Collection metadata for all tissue samples analyzed in this study.
+1. Sample_metadata.csv - Metadata for all tissue samples analyzed in this study.

-2. Hazelnut_SNP_genotypes.csv - A table of SNP gentypes formatted as a sample x genotype matrix
+2. Hazelnut_SNP_genotypes.csv - A table of SNP gentypes formatted as a 'sample x genotype' matrix

 3. Hazelnut_Morphological_Data.csv -  Table of morphological data used to acompany the genetic results

 4. Sanger_sequences.fasta.txt - a fasta file containing the raw rbcL and matK sequences derrived from a subset of samples in this study

-5. Raw Illumina sequence data has been depositied at NCBI (BioProject ID: PRJNA1138710).
+5. Raw Illumina sequence data have been depositied at NCBI (BioProject ID: PRJNA1138710).
    Link to raw Illumina sequence data: https://www.ncbi.nlm.nih.gov/bioproject/1138710

 See the data dictionary file for a complete description of data variables, units